Huntington's disease: Inheritance

 Huntington's disease has autosomal dominant inheritance, meaning that an affected individual typically inherits one copy of the gene with an expanded trinucleotide repeat (the mutant allele) from an affected parent.
 Since the penetrance of the mutation is very high, those who have a mutated copy of the gene will have the disease.
-In this type of inheritance pattern, each offspring of an affected individual has a 50% risk of inheriting the mutant allele, so are affected with the disorder (see figure).
-This probability is sex-independent.
-Sex-dependent or sex-linked genes are traits that are found on the X or Y chromosomes.
+In this type of inheritance pattern, each offspring of an affected individual has a 50% risk of inheriting the mutant allele and developing the disease (see figure).
+This probability is sex-independent since the huntingtin gene is not located on the X or Y chromosomes.

 Trinucleotide CAG repeats numbering over 28 are unstable during replication, and this instability increases with the number of repeats present.
 This usually leads to new expansions as generations pass (dynamic mutations) instead of reproducing an exact copy of the trinucleotide repeat.
 This causes the number of repeats to change in successive generations, such that an unaffected parent with an "intermediate" number of repeats (28–35), or "reduced penetrance" (36–40), may pass on a copy of the gene with an increase in the number of repeats that produces fully penetrant HD.
 The earlier age of onset and greater severity of disease in successive generations due to increases in the number of repeats is known as genetic anticipation.
 Instability is greater in spermatogenesis than oogenesis; maternally inherited alleles are usually of a similar repeat length, whereas paternally inherited ones have a higher chance of increasing in length.
 Rarely is Huntington's disease caused by a new mutation, where neither parent has over 36 CAG repeats.

-In the rare situations where both parents have an expanded HD gene, the risk increases to 75%, and when either parent has two expanded copies, the risk is 100% (all children will be affected).
+In the rare situations where both parents have an expanded HD gene, the risk increases to 75%, and when either parent has two expanded copies, the risk is 100%.
 Individuals with both genes affected are rare.
 For some time, HD was thought to be the only disease for which possession of a second mutated gene did not affect symptoms and progression, but it has since been found that it can affect the phenotype and the rate of progression.

 Mechanisms

 Huntingtin protein interacts with over 100 other proteins, and appears to have multiple functions.
 The behavior of the mutated protein (mHtt) is not completely understood, but it is toxic to certain cell types, particularly brain cells.
 Early damage is most evident in the subcortical basal ganglia, initially in the striatum, but as the disease progresses, other areas of the brain are also affected, including regions of the cerebral cortex.
 Early symptoms are attributable to functions of the striatum and its cortical connections—namely control over movement, mood, and higher cognitive function.
 DNA methylation also appears to be changed in HD.

+In 2025, scientists affiliated with Harvard and MIT published a study examining the mechanism behind the onset of symptoms.
+They found that the length of the repeated trinucleotide sequence increases with age due to accumulated errors in DNA mismatch repair processes after transcription, and that this becomes toxic once the sequence expands beyond 150 repeats.